Friday, July 10, 2026

 Jason Ndunyu

-Jason Ndunyu is an International News Correspondent for The Kenya Times, holding a Mass Communications degree from Maseno University.
+Jason Ndunyu is a Digital News Journalist, holding a Mass Communications degree from Maseno University.
 He combines a keen eye for detail with rigorous research and factchecking, producing content that is both accurate and compelling.
 Jason covers a wide range of topics, with a particular passion for the fast-paced and ever-evolving world of Sports, where he explores stories that inform, entertain, and engage audiences across digital platforms.
-You can reach him at [email protected]

 Related Posts